 Statistics for the features and importance of telemarketing are compelling.

-The study also found that 82% of buyers have accepted meetings with sales professionals following a series of contacts began with cold calls.
+The study also found that 82% of buyers have accepted meetings from sales professionals following cold calls.

-The idea that buyers in the B2B or public sectors don’t want to hear from sellers is incorrect.
+The idea that buyers in B2B or public sectors don’t want to hear from sellers is false.

 The importance of telemarketing for sales

-Telemarketing for sales works because it offers prospects a more personal sale service.
+Telemarketing offers prospects a more personal sale experience.

-- open a dialogue and create a rapport with prospects,
+- open a dialogue and create a rapport with a potential customer,

-- a questions and explain technical issues more clearly,
+- ask questions and explain technical issues more clearly,

 - reach more customers easily, even those who are geographically far away, and